celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

 Depending on how many peers the node will be connected to, this could be the best peer it can get, or the worst.

 A better example of what a very good peer would be is:
-A peer with list of timestamps whose length is equal to 10, and the oldest timestamp was a week  ago.
-This will make the peer fall into "< 1 week ago" bucket.
+A peer that has a list of timestamps whose length is equal to 10, and the oldest timestamp was a week ago and the newest from an hour ago.
+This will make the peer fall into "< 1 week ago" bucket but also all the other recent buckets.

-We suggest to also turn the "amount of times seen" into buckets, such that we sorted peers into buckets of "how many times" they were seen, modifying the selection criteria for good peers to become:
+We suggest to also turn the "amount of times seen" into buckets, such that we sort peers into buckets of "how many times" they were seen, modifying the selection criteria for good peers to become:

 * Peers that fall in most recent buckets + Peers that fall in highest seen count buckets